Lessons

 Beautiful views for the eyes.

-From improving your mental health, heart health, muscles, bones, and beyond, there are so many benefits to walking.
+From improving your mental health, heart health, muscles, bones, and beyond, there are many benefits to walking.
 Especially in the great outdoors.

 You can also dial up the fun on your nature walks by playing games like “I Spy” or creating a mini-DIY scavenger hunt.